 Appendix 1: Authorising Officers/Designated Senior Officers

-- Assistant County Solicitor (Authorising Officer/Designated Senior Officer) – Carl Hedger.
+- Assistant Director of Legal Services (Authorising Officer/Designated Senior Officer) – Carl Hedger.

-- Head of Trading Standards (Authorising officer/Designated Senior Officer) – Paul Thomas.
+- Head of Trading Standards (Authorising Officer/Designated Senior Officer) – Fakir Mohamed Osman.

 Appendix 2: Format for Summary of RIPA Use